i Germany – a UNCITRAL Model Law country

 II THE YEAR IN REVIEW

 Arbitration clauses sometimes refer to arbitration institutions that have never existed or have ceased to exist.
 If an arbitral tribunal in such case nevertheless confirms its jurisdiction by interpreting a pathological clause pointing out that the parties wanted in any case to arbitrate and not to have their case decided by a state court, its award will be recognised and declared enforceable in Germany.52

 Arbitration agreements related to inter-corporate law disputes

 Many German corporations are joint ventures with one or more foreign partners or shareholders, regardless of whether they are registered in the commercial register as a GmbH, GmbH & Co KG or as a small stock corporation.
-The BGH has held that disputes between partners or between the company and its partners - inter-corporate disputes - are fully arbitrable because they relate to economic interests.50
+A large number of such companies have arbitration clauses in their statutes or articles of association related to inter-corporate disputes The BGH has held that disputes between partners or between the company and its partners are fully arbitrable because they are about economic interests.53

 The arbitrability of shareholders' resolutions